 First of all, it’s convenient

 You don’t need to drive to a therapist’s office.
-Forget about traffic and enjoy therapy from virtually anywhere.
+Forget about traffic, provided you have searched “internet providers in my area” to ensure you have the best internet access possible, you can enjoy therapy from virtually anywhere.
 When using asynchronous text therapy, you also don’t need to plan your sessions in advance.
 Just log in to a platform or open an app, and you can write to your therapist whenever you have a spare minute.

 The online format of communication can be very comfortable for some people, especially young adults who are used to technology.
 Sometimes, it’s easier to talk about personal things online than when sitting in front of another person.
 Online therapy can be a great solution for people who suffer from social anxiety.